PostHog/posthog.com/contents/tutorials/angular-ab-tests.md

 With this, you’re ready to launch your A/B test!
 PostHog will randomly split your users into the each variant and track whether it has an impact on the button click-through rate.
 You can [view your test results](/docs/experiments/testing-and-launching#viewing-experiment-results) on the experiment page in PostHog.

-> **💡 PostHog Tip:** You may notice a "flickering" of the button text while the page loads and PostHog fetches the feature flag value.
-To fix this, you can [bootstrap the flag values](/docs/feature-flags/bootstrapping).
+> **💡 PostHog Tip:** You may notice the button text "flicker" while the page loads and PostHog fetches the feature flag.
+To fix this, you can [bootstrap the flag value](/docs/feature-flags/bootstrapping).

 ## Further reading